thifranc/docs.wiki.raw/Maintenance.md

 Restoring collections: `./liquid restore_all_collections $DIR`

-_Note:_ To be able to restore the collections have to be disabled in the `liquid.ini`.
-After the restore process is finished, the collections have to be enabled in the `liquid.ini` again to be accessible.
+_Note:_ The collections have to be disabled in the `liquid.ini` to be restored.
+After the restore process is finished the collections have to be enabled in the `liquid.ini` again to be accessible.

 To finish the restore process run `./liquid deploy`.